USDA FoodKeeper – Cold Storage Guidelines

 To tell if whole onions have gone bad, look for signs of mold, dark spots, or soft areas on the skin.
 Check for a strong, unpleasant odor or a slimy texture.
 Fresh onions should be firm, dry, and have a papery skin.

 Onions carry a low risk of causing foodborne illnesses due to their acidic nature and antimicrobial properties.
 However, contamination can occur during handling, especially if consumed raw.
 Common pathogens associated with onions include Salmonella and E. coli.
-To prevent illness, ensure proper handwashing before and after handling onions, avoid cross-contamination with raw meat, and refrigerate cut onions promptly.
+To reduce the risk of foodborne illness, ensure proper handwashing before and after handling onions, avoid cross-contamination with raw meat, and refrigerate cut onions promptly.
 High-risk scenarios include consuming raw onions that have been stored improperly or have come into contact with contaminated surfaces.

 To prolong the shelf life of fresh whole onions, store them in a mesh bag or open container in a cool, dark, and well-ventilated area.
 Avoid storing onions near potatoes, as they release gases that can cause each other to spoil faster.
 For leftover cut onions, wrap them tightly in plastic wrap or aluminum foil and refrigerate to maintain freshness.
 If your onions start to sprout, you can use the green shoots in salads or as a garnish, but the bulb may have a milder flavor.